Agnogh/pirate-resort/README.md

 rgb(41, 49, 41)
 rgb(0, 128, 128)

-##*Fonts:*
+##**Fonts:**
-I tried to create more "Adventure/Pirate/Caribbean/Ocean atmosphere from the late 18th century, so specific fonts were used like "Rouge Script", "Tangerine", "Dancing Floor", and "Lavishly Yours".
-I still decided to add more "common" fonts like "lato", "Oswald" as a fallback font to distinguish from whatever browser might use.
+An attempt was to create more "Adventure/Pirate/Caribbean/Ocean atmosphere from the late 18th century, so specific fonts were used like "Rouge Script", "Tangerine", "Dancing Floor", and "Lavishly Yours".
+I still decided to add more "common" fonts like "lato", "Oswald" as a fallback font to distinguish from whatever browser might use

+Due to the "way too stylish" appearance of fonts like "Lavishly Yours" and "Tangerine", they had to be removed from Menu Items (menu tabs) as visibility was not the best even when put as bold and with very distinguished colours used as background and font.

+"Dancing Script" and "Sour Gummy" were doing the job properly as suitable replacements where the style was kept with better visibility and readability.

+"Lavishly Yours" was used for the title due to the large font size and the standalone names of each tab so readability was not compromised.

 ##Structure
-To match the casual style, I decided to go with a straightforward and simple approach.
+To match the casual style, the decision to go with a straightforward and simple approach.
-I decided to go with 6 (six) separate pages divided into
+I decided to go with 5 (five) separate pages divided into
 ![Small devices](https://github.com/user-attachments/assets/154e9b46-1fcd-432e-9274-fbdeb9f1cdb5)
 ![large device](https://github.com/user-attachments/assets/ef0c6da9-fc33-4ee2-bb7d-eb95c7e9bab2)

-1. Landing page
+1. Landing page that is also basic "about" & "intro" page
-2. Food menu (first from the top left position)
+2. Food menu (second from the top left position)
-3. Contact (second after the food menu, as it is most important after checking the availability of items on the menu)
+3. Contact (third after the food menu, as it is most important after checking the availability of items on the menu)
 4. Loyalty and Reward centre (as I believe this would be the next step in attracting the customers - discounts/vouchers)
 5. Gallery where user can see pictures of the location and food prepared
-6. About us is placed at the end of the row as it needs to be presented to potential customers, but it is not something everyone will look at

-Order is placed in a way that each item will *always* be positioned at its place (food on 1st, contact on 2nd, Loyalty on 3rdm Gallery on 4th and About on 5th place), while the "landing page" will by default be in the title or take up the position in the header when the selected item moves to the title.
+Order is placed in a way that each item will *always* be positioned at its place (Main page on 1st, Food on 2nd, Contact on 3rd, Loyalty on 4th and  Gallery on 5th place)

-I went with an approach that each section has a separate webpage, but the user can always return to the main page or any other 5 pages available from the top (all 6 pages have a consistent look/appearance).
+Each section has a separate webpage, but the user can always return to the main page or any other 5 pages available from the top (all 5 pages have a consistent look/appearance).

+2 additional webpages for "Coupons" and "Subscription" have the same UI as other pages but they are accessed only from the "Reward Centre" (Loyalty) page.
+From these 2 pages, the user can navigate to any of the 5 pages.

 ![Order 1 nav bar](https://github.com/user-attachments/assets/4aa2c581-4a57-45b4-875d-b4d5c53e6ab2)
 ![Order 2 nav bar](https://github.com/user-attachments/assets/f2dd8622-d55a-44a2-9a0d-c24023486615)
 ![Order 3 nav bar](https://github.com/user-attachments/assets/cb030125-dbf5-4b90-b24e-949a87087501)